elidoran/node-bonce/README.md

 The options file is a JSON file.
 The *bonce* command assumes a path to a JSON file is the options file.

+Look at the [with-options](https://github.com/elidoran/node-bonce/tree/master/examples/with-options) example package using an options file.

 #### Command Options: Specifying Modules